Improve your productivity by changing your scene

 Noblesville Library; One Library Plaza; Noblesville, IN (317) 773-1384

 Indianapolis Public Library Glendale Branch; 6101 N. Keystone Ave.
-Indianapolis, IN; (317) 275-4410 – this library branch is located in Glendale Mall, so plenty of food and shopping options available too!
+Indianapolis, IN; (317) 275-4410 – this library branch is located in Glendale Mall, so plenty of food and shopping options are available too!

-- A local brewery.
-An interesting choice?
-Yes, but hear me out.
-Many breweries open at 11, but don’t really get busy until after 5:00 which makes them a quiet and comfortable place to set up shop.
-They often have delicious and affordable food and free WiFi.
 A handful around Indianapolis have local coffee and/or Kombucha on the menu, so you don’t even have to order a beer (although I won’t judge you if you do!).
 The one I go to frequently has a large outdoor patio, so if the weather is nice I sit there.

 Suggestion if you are in the Indianapolis area:

-- IKEA.
 I know many of you don’t have this as an option, but if you are traveling you might find it a great choice.
 Especially during the week when the cafe is not crowded.
 I’ve found their WiFi to be super fast and you can’t beat drinks for $1.00.
-In the winter especially it’s a nice change of pace as it’s indoors and nice and warm.
-Plus, when you get tired of working you can wander around the store for some inspiration.

-- Any Quick Service Restaurant.
 We call these restaurants “tweeners” – in-between fast food and sit-down.
 Places like Qdoba, Panera, etc. You order at the counter, but they are a little nicer than traditional fast food.
 Most of these restaurants have decent WiFi and plenty of comfortable seating.
 I find these to be great options if I’m traveling and want a bite to eat but also want to get some work done.

 Next time you are on the road, or just working from home and need a change of pace, consider trying someplace new.
 You’ll spark your inspiration and it makes a regular workday feel like an everyday adventure!